2020 Achievements for 'Our Patch' and 'Adopt a Spot'

 Students have been delighted to spot macro invertebrates that are sensitive to pollution like Caddis Fly larvae and a good diversity of water bugs.
 Children have enjoyed the opportunity, through rain, hail and even sunshine to explore and investigate the variety of creatures that live in our catchments.
 Many catching gilgies and marron for the first time.

 Year three classes also have a fun excursion to the Bioblitz event, held at Barrett Street Weir this year with an aquatic theme.
-Murdoch University’s Steve Beatty taught the kids about freshwater fish, the Department of Primary Industries ran sessions on marron and food webs in the river.
-We had local wildlife rehabilitators presenting sessions on fauna, including an owl specialist.
+The Department of Primary Industries ran sessions on marron and food webs in the river, local wildlife rehabilitators presented sessions on fauna, including an owl specialist.
 Discover Deadly gave kids the chance to cuddle a python and learn about snake safety and some knowledgeable and inspiring women from the Undalup Association ran sessions on indigenous culture and waterways.

 Year six students participate in the ‘Our Patch’ program, creating a project from their studies at a catchment level.
 The focus in on learning about natural areas and mixed land uses within their catchment and the values, challenges and solutions in the landscape.
 Each class tours their local catchment, visiting sites from naturally vegetated through to various forms of agriculture.
 They work scientifically, collecting date through conducting foreshore assessments, water quality and macroinvertebrates and recording their observations, to assess the health of the water way and local environment.
 Visiting landholders, they learn firsthand about some of the inspiring practices being put in place to care for the land and waterways.
 They also learn about the indigenous cultural values of their catchment.
 All the classes come together in term three to communicate their findings and present their projects.